Part 1 of 4: The Non-Zero-Sum Solution to the Palestine Crisis: Prisoners of Their Expertise

 The remaining Palestinian share of Palestine was casually gerrymandered in unconnected halves and quarters.
 Today, Palestinians are crowded into just the Gaza Strip (365 square kilometers), run by Hamas, an Iran-backed terrorist group not especially popular even among Palestinians; and the unconnected West Bank (5800 sqk), effectively run by Israel.
 Israel now has 22,000 sqk, plus the West Bank plus about 1000 sqk in the Golan Heights, both seized in the 1967 Six-Day War and occupied ever since.
 (30,000 sqk total area for Palestine makes it about the size of Taiwan.)
 Flouting international law, Israel has encouraged settlement in both areas.

 On October 7, 2023 Hamas conducted a Raid that killed or took hostage almost 1500 innocent Israelis.
 This was horrifying and inexcusable.
-But the original dispossession of the Palestinians in 1947-48 was also inexcusable, as is Israel's punitive war that has already destroyed over half of Gaza and killed over 30,000 people, mostly civilians.
+But the original dispossession of the Palestinians in 1947-48 was also inexcusable, as is Israel's punitive war that has already destroyed over half of Gaza and killed some 40,000 people, mostly civilians.
 EVERYONE is at fault.

-Apparently unable to learn from history, most world leaders are seeking a truce based on the so-called Two-State Solution, the creation of an independent Palestinian nation within Palestine.
+Apparently unable to learn from history, most world leaders are seeking a truce based on the so-called Two-State Solution, the creation of an independent Palestinian nation within Palestine, side-by-side with Israel.

 Translation: Give the Palestinians yet another false promise.
 Slice up Palestine AGAIN, by convincing Israel to cede territory it currently controls, for the purpose of creating a hostile sovereign state right beside it.

-It should be obvious to anyone who can read maps or Benjamin Netanyahu's lips that Israel now perceives a need to control all of Palestine, "from the Jordan River to the Mediterranean Sea."
+It should be obvious to anyone who can read maps or Benjamin Netanyahu's lips that, especially after the October 2023 Raid, Israel now perceives a need to control all of Palestine, "from the Jordan River to the Mediterranean Sea."
 Curiously, Palestinians have exactly the same slogan.

 Israel might pause to negotiate for hostages or let world opinion cool down, but its long-term goal is crystal-clear, and that goal excludes the Two-State Solution as currently understood by world leaders.